 - A confidential relationship with the testator where the latter placed full confidence in the undue influencer.

 This is the third point that must be proven in order to prove undue influence and thus invalidate the will.
-Even proving actual exercise of undue influence can be determinative, since it is not enough to prove motive and opportunity.
+Even proving the actual exercise of undue influence can be determinative since it is not enough to prove motive and opportunity.

-What accounts for actual exercise in undue influence is that the influencer has a hand in the preparation and execution of the will.
+What accounts for the actual exercise of undue influence is that the influencer has a hand in the preparation and execution of the will.
 This is in the suggestions of changes to the will and then keeping the originals of the will after execution by the testator.

 The death of a person can generate great commotion among family and friends.
 However, immediately the formalities and what is called the probate process begin.
 This can be testate or intestate.
 Review our article on intestate succession laws in New York.
 Please note that the probate procedure may vary from state to state.